Samu Heikkilä

 Samu Heikkilä (born 31 July 1971 in Karstula) is a Finnish film editor.

 Education

 He graduated from University of Art and Design Helsinki with Master of Arts in Cinema in 1999.

 Career

-He has won film editing awards for films such as Restless and Frozen Land.
-In his career he has won six awards and received nine nominations.
+He has won film editing awards for films such as Frozen Land and Girl Picture.
+In his career he has won seven awards and received ten nominations.
 In 2005 he was granted the State Prize for Cinema along with director Aku Louhimies and cinematographer Rauno Ronkainen.
 In 2019 he received the Nordisk Film Prize in Finland along with director Aleksi Salmenperä.